ColdenCullen/Project-192/README.md

 Project 192, a joint GGP-DSA2 project.

 ## To Build and Run
 Run the init PowerShell script, the Game/init.bat script until there are no errors, and then run Game/build.bat.
-From there, you should be good to open and run the solution.
+Inside Visual Studio, make sure that Graphos.Core is the startup project, and that it's working directory is `$(OutDir)`.
+From there, you should be good to run the solution.

 ### Coding Style
 [GitHub Wiki Page](https://github.com/ColdenCullen/Project-192/wiki/Coding-Standards)